zerotrickpony/unducking/docs/content/_index.md

 const stats = recursiveScan(dirpath);
 ```

-...unfortunately `recursiveScan` is repeatedly validating that the path is well formed.
+Unfortunately `recursiveScan` is repeatedly validating that the path is well formed.
 This is wasted effort because I know that the user input was already sanitized, and join()
 on a known directory will always produce a valid directory path.